CluedIn-io/CluedIn.Documentation/_docs/0-gettingStarted/Removing Data from an Account/Removing Data for an existing account.md

 A reset of an account will remove all data except the initial 2 records of a User and Account that are created when creating a new CluedIn account.

 You will need to use our REST API, and be an Administrator to be able to run this particular REST command.
 You will need to supply the OrganizationId of the account that you would like to reset.
+You can run a HTTP DELETE against the {{url}}/api/Account/client?clientId=<Name of Account> which will achieve this for you.

 Note: On developer machines, it may be easiest to use the Docker option to simply reset your volumes to a default installation of CluedIn.